facebook

 “He will swallow up death forever.
 Then the Lord God will wipe away tears from all faces, and the disgrace of his people he will take away from all the earth, for the Lord has spoken.” – Isaiah 25:8 (NRSV)

-Reflection: This prophetic vision of God’s final victory over death offers a compelling glimpse of the future without suffering or shame.
-It reassures us that all past pains will be erased, and Godwill gently restore every tear shed, painting a future where joy is everlasting and divine love reigns supreme.
+Reflection: This prophetic vision of God’s final victory over death offers a compelling glimpse of a future without suffering or shame.
+It reassures us that all past pains will be erased, with God gently restoring every tear shed.
+We can look forward to a future where joy is everlasting and divine love reigns supreme.

 Lamentations 3:31-33